 - What happens if they have questions or changes?

-The fifth P in your event planning proposal is your Policies.
-This is one that not everyone includes in their proposals but is key for presenting clients with all the information needed to make an informed decision.
+The fifth and final P in your event planning proposal is all about your Policies.
+While some event planners may overlook this crucial section, it’s important to provide clients with all the necessary information to make an informed decision.

 Event Planning Proposal Template